Tearth/Cosette/README.md

 ### Arbiter

-The simple console application which allows to do tests chess engines using super-fast time control (like 2s+20").
+The simple console application which allows testing chess engines using super-fast time control (like 2s+20").
 It has been designed to support Cosette development, but should be also usable with other UCI-compliant engines.

 ![Cosette Arbiter](https://i.imgur.com/m7rYtuf.png)